Insurance Building (Olympia, Washington): History

 During the 1949 Olympia earthquake, the Insurance Building was one of the two most heavily damaged structures in Olympia.
+Some of parts of gingerbread architecture elements fell off.
 Fifty years later, after the adjacent Legislative Building was damaged during the Nisqually earthquake, the office of the Governor of Washington was temporarily relocated to the Insurance Building.

 Design

 The facility is a rectangular structure oriented with the longer axis running north and south.
 To the north of the building is the "Winged Victory Monument," the state's memorial to World War I veterans, designed by Alanzo Victor Lewis and installed in 1938.

 The north and south ends of the building have colonnades supporting an unembellished frieze and pediment, while the east and west sides of the structure consist of rows of windows.